Easy search categories by area & cuisine

 Gratin of leeks & hazelnut pistou / Trillium baked rice (Background)

-By now, I’m just picking at a perfect slow-braised shoulder of lamb that sits on top of meltingly soft, lamb fat onion, with a rich, mint kissed is-it-jus or is-it-gravy?
+By now, I’m just picking at a perfect slow-braised shoulder of lamb that sits on top of meltingly soft, lamb fat onion, with a rich, mint kissed is-it-jus-or-is-it-gravy?
 The gratin of buttery, creamy leeks under a chunky hazelnut crust is equally only being picked at.
 I’m done.
 Utterly stuffed and all those gorgeous sounding desserts will have to wait until the next visit.
 In fact, next time I’ll definitely play it as starter, main with (probably) shared side and then a pudding with (probably) two spoons… I’ve seen them and they’re huge.

 Braised Shoulder of Lamb / Lamb fat onions & mint